Becoming a member of the Network

 What kind of project support is offered to members?

-From the outset, you will have access to our comprehensive and practical toolkit and course for project managers.
+From the outset, you will have access to our comprehensive and practical toolkit and course for Project Managers.
 This gives ideas for planning your project, building an engagement strategy, where to start with recruiting Digital Champions and top tips from other members.
 Here are some sample project planning resources.
-We have regular online drop-in sessions for Project Managers, and webinars for sharing expertise.
+We'll have an onboarding session around the dashboard, and there are regular online drop-in sessions for Project Managers, and webinars for sharing expertise and a monthly newsletter.
 We want your project to fly, so if your Project Managers are struggling with any aspect of the Network, we're here to help.

 How do we manage and evaluate the project?

-All this information can also be downloaded into Excel at any time for analysis and information.
-This is easy, effective way to measure how the programme is doing overall and the impact it is having.
+All this information can be easily downloaded into Excel at any time for analysis and information.
+This is a simple effective way to measure how the programme is doing overall and the impact it is having.